onflow/flow/agendas/2024/sprint-kickoff/2024-05-10-Flow-Sprint-Kickoff.md

 ### Team Wins 🎉

 - Unblocked JVM SDK artifact publishing GH automation which took several fiddly days of back and forth to figure out
+- Added one of the FF nodes to the QuickNode load balancer to enable easier testing and debugging of new Access node features with real user traffic.

 ### General updates